King vulture: Bartram's "painted vulture"

 A "painted vulture" ("Sarcoramphus sacra" or "S. papa sacra") is described in William Bartram's notes of his travels in Florida during the 1770s.
 This bird's description matches the appearance of the king vulture except that it had a white, not black, tail.
 Bartram describes the bird as being relatively common and even claimed to have collected one.
 However, no other naturalists recorded the painted vulture in Florida and 60 years after the sighting, its validity began to be questioned, leading to what John Cassin described as the most inviting problem in North American ornithology.
-An independent account and painting was made of a similar bird by Eleazar Albin in 1734.
+An independent account and a painting was made of a similar bird by Eleazar Albin in 1734.

 While most early ornithologists defended Bartram's honesty, Joel Asaph Allen argued that the painted vulture was mythical and that Bartram mixed elements of different species to create this bird.
 Allen pointed out that the birds' behavior, as recorded by Bartram, is in complete agreement with the caracara's.
 For example, Bartram observed the birds following wildfires to scavenge for burned insects and box turtles.
 Such behavior is typical of caracaras, but the larger and shorter-legged king vultures are not well adapted for walking.
 The crested caracara (Caracara plancus) was believed to be common and conspicuous in Bartram's days, but it is notably absent from Bartram's notes if the painted vulture is accepted as a Sarcoramphus.
 However, Francis Harper argued that the bird could, as in the 1930s, have been rare in the area Bartram visited and could have been missed.

 Harper noticed that Bartram's notes were considerably altered and expanded in the printed edition, and the detail of the white tail appeared in print for the first time in this revised account.
 Harper believed that Bartram could have tried to fill in details of the bird from memory and got the tail coloration wrong.
 Harper and several other researchers have attempted to prove the former existence of the king vulture, or a close relative, in Florida at this late date, suggesting that the population was in the process of extinction and finally disappeared during a cold spell.
 Additionally, William McAtee, noting the tendency of birds to form Floridian subspecies, suggested that the white tail could be a sign that the painted vulture was a subspecies of the king vulture.